Eva Marcille Thinks NeNe Leakes Will Be ‘Missed’ On ‘RHOA’ If She Does Decide To Leave The Show

 “Ups, downs, and round and round, the role has seen NeNe grow and evolve, and they root for her, and they laugh, and they know her and that’s their girlfriend,” Marcille said of RHOA’s fans.
 “And so I think she would be extremely missed.
 I don’t want to see her go, because who’s going to fill those kind of shoes?”

 Leakes’ former best friend and fellow housewife Cynthia Bailey echoed similar sentiments when asked about her potentially leaving the show.
-She shared that many fans associate Leakes with the show, so it would be difficult to find her replacement.
+She shared that many fans associate Leakes with the show, so it would be difficult to find a replacement.
 Bailey did say, though, that she would ultimately want Leakes to do what’s best for her.

 If Leakes did decide to leave RHOA, she is currently working on other ventures that could sustain her.
-The mother of two has been seen guest-hosting shows like The Talk and Entertainment Tonight.
-She is also a spokesperson for Color Mane wigs, which she posts about often on her Instagram page.
+The mother of two has been guest-hosting shows like The Talk and Entertainment Tonight.
+She is also a spokesperson for Color Mane wigs, which she often posts about on her Instagram account.
 The former Glee star has also been successfully touring for stand-up comedy while running her own clothing boutique, per Atlanta Black Star.